 Should a fleet of autonomous vehicles providing public transport be owned and operated by:

 Would a fleet of autonomous vehicles providing public transport be materially different from a fleet of mini driver-less ACTION buses?

 Who is responsible for loss of life, injury or damage following an accident?
 It is the vehicle supplier, the fleet operator, or someone else?

+Who is responsible for choices made by an autonomous vehicles, such as the often-raised ethical dilemma of weighing costs and benefits when an accident cannot be avoided?
+Is this something determined by the community/government, the vehicle supplier, or do passengers specify their preferences in advance, which are then used by the vehicles carrying them?
 (For example, "act as a selfish driver: preserve my life at all costs", "weight the worth of my life as 80% of the average life; weight the worth of people under 18 as 200% of the average life", ...)

 Amongst the issues requiring investigation are: